jangot/urql-memory/readme.md

 start graphql server: `npm run gql-server`

-start server with @urql/core:  `npm run request-server` or to start `request-uniq-server` - there `urql` instance will be created for every request.
+start server with @urql/core:  `npm run request-server` or to start `npm run request-uniq-server` - there `urql` instance will be created for every request.

 start script with calling requests: `npm run start`